AdobeDocs/app-builder/getting_started/common_troubleshooting.md

 ## General debugging

 When your action code doesn't work as expected, you may want to investigate into what exactly went wrong.
-Project Firefly provides the [Logging SDK](https://github.com/adobe/aio-lib-core-logging) for managing application logs.
+Project Firefly provides the [Logging SDK](https://github.com/adobe/aio-lib-core-logging), please check out [Firefly's Application Logging](https://github.com/AdobeDocs/project-firefly/blob/master/guides/application_logging.md) for more details.

 To see the latest activations of your project, run this command:
 ```bash